httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Introduction

-It is common for an HTTP {{!HTTP=I-D.ietf-httpbis-semantics}} resource representation to have relationships to one or more other resources.
+It is common for an HTTP {{!HTTP=I-D.ietf-httpbis-semantics}} resource's representations to have relationships to one or more other resources.
 Clients will often discover these relationships while processing a retrieved representation, leading to further retrieval requests.
 Meanwhile, the nature of the relationship determines whether the client is blocked from continuing to